IlPakoZ/SilenceRemover/README.md

-# VocalRemover
+# SilenceRemover

-*VocalRemover* is a Python tool to remove silence from audio and video files.
+*SilenceRemover* is a Python tool to remove silence from audio and video files.